WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Calochortus

 Grasslands, shrublands, openings.
 Spring.
 Calochortus flexuosus is one of three lovely members of this genus that are abundant in the Four Corners area.
 Calochortus flexuosus grows in the hot, dry areas of the lower elevations of the Four Corners.
-Its lovely petals, which range from white to light lavender, have a low band of yellow on their interior surfaces.
+Its lovely petals, which range from white to pink to light lavender, have a low band of yellow on their interior surfaces.
 Stems flex and bend and leaves are wide and often have a distinctive curl.
 Leaves may be present at flowering time or may have already withered.
-Seeds are three winged.
+Seed capsules are three winged.

 |